znlv/Time-Tool/README.md

 # Time-Tool

 ## Original Creator
-- **Jeroen Soree** (soree-it.nl) started this project 30 years ago.
+- **Jeroen** started this project 30 years ago.
 I'm excited to announce that I’m rebranding it into a blazingly fast web application.
 Originally developed in C#, I have now transitioned it to a modern web app.

 ## New Features
 - **Account System**: Users can create and manage their accounts for a personalized experience.